orggue/adidas-zaragoza/kubernetes-essentials/02_first-app.md

 kubectl version
 ```

-You can see both the client and the server versions
+You can see both the client and the server versions.

 ----